MaikKoster/OSDriverPackage/docs/Compare-OSDriverPackage.md

 schema: 2.0.0
 ---

-# Compare-OSDriver
+# Compare-OSDriverPackage

 ## SYNOPSIS
-Checks if the supplied Driver can be replaced by the supplied Core Driver.
+Checks the supplied Driver Package against the Core Driver Package.

 ## SYNTAX

 ```
-Compare-OSDriver [-CoreDriver] <PSObject> [-Driver] <PSObject> [[-CriticalIDs] <String[]>]
+Compare-OSDriverPackage [-CoreDriverPackage] <PSObject[]> [-DriverPackage] <PSObject>
- [[-IgnoreIDs] <String[]>] [-IgnoreVersion] [-PassThru] [<CommonParameters>]
+ [[-CriticalIDs] <String[]>] [[-IgnoreIDs] <String[]>] [-IgnoreVersion] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The Compare-OSDriver CmdLet compares two drivers.
+The Compare-OSDriverPackage CmdLet compares Driver Packages.
-The supplied driver will be evaluated against the supplied Core Driver.
+The supplied Driver Package will be evaluated against the supplied Core Driver Package.

+It uses Compare-OSDriver to compare related Drivers in each Driver Package.
+Drivers will be matched
+by the name of the inf file.
+To compare drivers where a vendor uses different filenames for the same driver, you can use Compare-OSDrive to overwrite this standard behaviour individuall.

+Comparison logic is based on the implementation of Compare-OSDriver:
-If it has the same or lower version as the Core Driver, and all PNPIDs are handled by the Core Driver as well, the function, it will return $true to indicate, that it can most likely be replaced by the Core Driver.
+If it has the same or lower version as the Core Driver, and all PnPIDs are handled by the Core Driver as well, the Replace property will be set to $true to indicate, that it can most likely be replaced by the Core Driver.
 If not, it will return $false.

-If PassThru is supplied, additional information about the evaluation will be added to the Package Driver object and passed thru for further actions.
+Additional information about the evaluation will be added to each Driver object to allow further actions.
 The new poperties will be:

-Replace: will be set to $true, if the Driver can be safely replaced by the Core Driver.
+- Replace: will be set to $true, if the Driver can be safely replaced by the Core Driver.
 $False if not.
-LowerVersion: will be set to $true, if the Core Driver has a higher version.
+- LowerVersion: will be set to $true, if the Core Driver has a higher version.
 $false, if not.
-MissingPnPIDs: List of PnPIDs, that are not referenced by the Core Driver.
+- MissingPnPIDs: List of PnPIDs, that are not referenced by the Core Driver.

 ## EXAMPLES